aeslaughter/moose/doc/markdown/framework/kernels/Diffusion.md

 }
 ```

+## Additional information
+This will link to additional docs, for example Theory manual, general system documentation.

+* Kernels
+* Finite Elements
+* InputParameters

 ## Example Input Use
 This can be generated automatically by simply grabbing the first appearence of the type in a test/example/tutorial.